deadlyvipers/dojo_rules/introduction.md

-This is a fork test based on codeschools course "Mastering Github"
+This is made following codeschool course